 Of the 80 Raiders led by James H. “Jimmy” Doolittle in 1942, only one survives today - Lt.
 Col. Richard “Dick” E. Cole - who served as Doolittle’s co-pilot on Crew No. 1.
 Cole, now 101 years old, plans to be at the museum to commemorate the anniversary and will privately honor fellow Raider SSgt.
 David Thatcher, who passed away last year.

-On the evening of April 18, the Air Force Museum Foundation will present “Doolittle’s Raiders: The Final Toast,” as part of the Mr. W. Craig Willan Living History Film Series in the Air Force Museum Theatre at 6:30 p.m.
+On the evening of April 18, the Air Force Museum Foundation will present “Doolittle’s Raiders: The Final Toast,” as part of the Living History Film Series presented by Mr. W. Craig Willan in the Air Force Museum Theatre at 6:30 p.m.
 The event will be opened by Cole and following the film screening, two of the Raiders’ children - Cindy Cole Chal and Jim Bower - will share stories and insight and conduct a question and answer session with the audience.
-Tickets for this event can be purchased by calling (937) 253-4629.
-A limited number of packages, which include the book “Dick Cole's War: Doolittle Raider, Hump Pilot, Air Commando,” signed by Cole and an event ticket are also available for sale.
+(Please note: This is Sold Out) A limited number of packages, which include the book “Dick Cole's War: Doolittle Raider, Hump Pilot, Air Commando,” signed by Cole and an event ticket are also available for sale.

 In addition, the Air Force Museum Store will host several authors including Stan Cohen (“Destination Tokyo”); Frank Goldstein (“The Last Reunion: A Salute to The Jimmy Doolittle Tokyo Raiders”); and Dennis Okerstrom (“Dick Cole's War: Doolittle Raider, Hump Pilot, Air Commando”), who will be available to sign copies of their books.
 The store will also have commemorative merchandise available to purchase.
 (Federal endorsement is not implied.)